 The .well-known directory is a standard used across various web applications and protocols.
-It’s commonly found in the root directory of websites and serves as a repository for publicly accessible configuration and metadata files.
-It was introduced as part of several web standards to ensure interoperability between different protocols, helping websites manage settings and communicate more effectively with external systems.
+It’s often in a website’s root directory.
+It stores public config and metadata files.
+Web standards introduced it for interoperability.
+Websites use it to manage settings.
+It helps communication with external systems.
 For example, the ACME protocol uses the .well-known directory to facilitate automated SSL certificate management through tools like Certbot.

 Despite its utility, the .well-known directory is also often exposed to bots and attackers.
 Since it is part of the server’s public-facing structure, it may contain configuration files that reveal sensitive information about a website’s structure and security posture.
 This makes it a potential target for malicious actors looking to exploit any weaknesses.
 A misconfigured or poorly protected .well-known directory can offer attackers insight into a site’s internal workings, exposing the site to security risks.